-Sale Water Park is a great place for urban birdwatching in Manchester and as it’s in my local area I’ve been photographing birds there during lockdown.
+Sale Water Park is a great place for urban birdwatching in Manchester and as it’s in my local area I’ve been photographing birds and logging my sightings here during lockdown.

 The park used to be a gravel pit which was flooded after the gravel was taken to build the M60 in the 1970s, now its a haven for wildlife and some welcome green lungs in the city.
 It is now made up of meadows, streams, woodlands, reedbeds and of course, the lake.

 Here are some of the beautiful birds that I’ve seen here, as well as the different habitats they live in.

 The woods and meadows on the approach to the park from behind Jackson’s Boat pub and along the Barrow Brook are a great place to see herons.

 The woodlands along the ees and around the water park are home to a plethora of birds.